 The train leaves Whittier, returning to Portage to pick up the Wildlife Center passengers, and continues to Spencer Glacier, the next stop of the day.
-The train stops at Spencer Glacier, and you disembark and enjoy a 3.3 mile walk out to the Glacier trail terminus.
+The train stops at Spencer Glacier, and you can disembark to enjoy a 3.3-mile walk out to the Glacier trail terminus.
 There are plenty of reasons to stop and take photos along the way.
 The trail is gravel, but it is primarily flat and well maintained.
 You’ll have about 2.5 hours here, so if you’re a fast walker, you can also head down the Glacier Discovery trail, which takes you to a lovely river over a rustic wooden bridge.
 There are restrooms and a sheltered area in case the weather turns.
-The train will pick you up on its way back, and you’ll need to make sure you back at the stop on time.
+The train will pick you up on its way back, and you’ll need to make sure you are back at the stop on time.

 Price: $132* for RT tickets on Glaicer Discovery Train from Anchorage to Spencer.
 Exploring is free!

 Time: About 2.5 hours at Spencer Glacier/Lake

 Sub-option 4a: Camp at Spencer Glacier in one of 3 campsites.
 Each campsite accommodates multiple tents ranging from 10 people – 20 people.
 You’ll need some friends, a couple of tents, and proper gear.
 Reservations are popular, so you’ll need to contact Alaska Railroad as soon as you know you want to do this and see what your options are.
 This is what I did for my bachelorette, and we had such a great time building a bonfire, drinking that bottle of whiskey, and maybe skinny dipping in the glacier lake, but shhh, that’s a secret and definitely not recommended.

 Option 5: Float Rafting on Spencer Lake